SrdjanCoric/pedac/light_pedac.md

 Note that word "complex" is bolded.
 The reason for this is that simple problems, like, write a method that takes a string and returns its upcased version are so simple for most students that they usually do not require writing of the algorithm, but, writing a method that returns all the substrings from a given string that are palindromes is not that simple, and following PEDAC process here will help you immensely.

-In this guide we will mostly be focused on **P**, **D** and **A** parts of the PEDAC process.
+In this guide we will mostly be focused on "understand the problem" and "data structure/algorithm" parts of the PEDAC process.
 The reason for this is that on the first interview assessment you will be given test cases and as far as coding part is concerned, we have noticed that most students have sufficient knowledge of Ruby syntax and methods to solve even the hardest problems, and what they lack is problem understanding and/or figuring out the right algorithm for the problem.

 P - [Understand the] **P**roblem